Deborah-Digges/indian-rainfall-viz/chloropleth/README.md

 # Chloropleth

 A chloropleth is a map in which areas are shaded in proportion to the statistical variable being measured.
+See the visualization [here](http://deborah-digges.github.io/indian-rainfall-viz/chloropleth/).

 ### Variable being measured